Arte8/arts-goldmine/README.md

 Visit the app at: https://arts-goldmine2.herokuapp.com/

 * Users ability to freely add to directory.
-* main page lists name of artist, title and quotation.
+* main page simply lists name of artist, title and quotation.